martin-eden/Embedded-me_AddrsegTools/Readme.md

 };
 ```

-Typically this data is in RAM, but may also be in Flash or EEPROM.
+Typically this record describes data is in RAM, but it may also be

-"Mission" of this module is provide useful functions to work with
-data in RAM.
+in Flash or EEPROM.

+## History note

+This is the first important module.
+It was written before all other
+modules.
+Original scope was like "isolate array pointer functions".
+Currently scope is like "tools for address span record".

+So most of functions here are out of scope.
+We're working on this
+by thinking what to move and where and do we really need that stuff.

 ## Reference output